hasmita-patnana7/CelebFaceClassifier/README.md

 #### Conclusion

 This project provides a comprehensive approach to developing an image classification system for sports celebrities.
-By leveraging techniques like face detection, wavelet transforms, CNNs, and web application development, the project aims to create a robust and user-friendly tool for real-time sports celebrity identification.
+By leveraging techniques like face detection, wavelet transforms, and CNNs, the project aims to create a robust and user-friendly tool for real-time sports celebrity identification.